-- The Simpsons: To paraphrase, "I've never seen anyone so desperate to avoid ten minutes of calisthenics".
+- "King Size Homer".
+To paraphrase, "I've never seen anyone so desperate to avoid ten minutes of calisthenics".

 - The Venture Bros.: Brock is looking for Phantom Limb inside a bathroom.
 He begins searching each stall, encountering a different villain in each one, before finding his target.